 Who oversees the MCDS endowment?

-The Madison Country Day School Board of Trustees will oversee the investment and growth the school’s endowment
+The Madison Country Day School Board of Trustees oversees the investment and growth of the school’s endowment

 What is the Board’s responsibility?

 The Board of Trustees develops and approves investment policies and guidelines for money managers to follow.
 As the endowment grows they will also carefully monitor performance against established benchmarks.
 This deeply engaged group of MCDS leadership is supported by the School’s Development staff.

 The primary investment goal of the Trustees is that the endowment earn an annual average return that exceeds its spending policy.
 This financial objective is intended to balance the School’s future needs.

 When the endowment is fully vested, the Trustees will approve an annual maximum contribution from the endowment.
 Currently the guideline is 5% of the average market value of the twelve previous quarters.

 Earnings from the endowment will be used exclusively to support school priorities as directed by our strategic plan including professional development, faculty compensation, and scholarships.

 As a young school we are a tuition-driven institution; just 9% of our budget is balanced by the Annual Fund.
 In the 21st Century, all independent schools will need to move from this model to one that is better balanced by tuition, annual contributions and the endowment.
 We will reinforce our commitment to fiscal strength by building significant endowment income over the next decade.